ʔEniyud [Enni-yoot]

 Origin Notes and History:

 Niut Mountain adopted 5 October 1960 on 92N.
-Name changed to ʔEniyud 11 June 2020 on 92N/10 as recommended by the Tŝilhqot'in National Government as this is the Tŝilhqot'in name for this mountain and supported by Cariboo Regional District, Rec Sites and Trails BC, the Cariboo Mountain Bike Consortium, Avalanche Canada, BC Mountaineering Club and the Association of Canadian Mountain Guides.
+Spelling changed to ʔEniyud 11 June 2020 on 92N/10 as recommended by the Tŝilhqot'in National Government as this is the Tŝilhqot'in name for this mountain and supported by Cariboo Regional District, Rec Sites and Trails BC, the Cariboo Mountain Bike Consortium, Avalanche Canada, BC Mountaineering Club and the Association of Canadian Mountain Guides.

 Source: BC place name cards & correspondence, and/or research by BC Chief Geographer & Geographical Names Office staff.